 To maintain the results of your earlobe repair procedure, we recommend only wearing heavy or dangling earrings on rare occasions.
-When you do wear these kind of earrings, apply support tape to your earlobes to help offset their weight.
+When you do wear these kinds of earrings, apply support tape to your earlobes to help offset their weight.

 Can I Use Dermal Fillers to Repair My Earlobes?

 In some cases, dermal filler injections can improve the appearance of stretched earlobes, though fillers can’t mend split earlobes on their own.
 Dermal fillers can be used in place of surgery (if your earlobes have not split), or they can be used to enhance the results of traditional earlobe repair, e.g., through scar revision.